Set and get hyperparameters in scikit-learn#

 classifier__warm_start

-.get_params() returns a dict whose keys are the parameter names and whose values are the parameter values.
-If you want to get the value of a single parameter, for example classifier__C, you can use:
+.get_params() returns a dict whose keys are the hyperparameter names and whose values are the hyperparameter values.
+If you want to get the value of a single hyperparameter, for example classifier__C, you can use:

 model.get_params()["classifier__C"]